-The hearing aid is intended to be used by adults and children 12 years of age or older.
-The hearing aid is intended to be used by lay persons.
+- The hearing aid is intended to be used by adults and children 12 years of age or older. - The hearing aid is intended to be used by lay persons. - The hearing aid is intended to be fitted by qualified hearing care professionals.